Tuesday, February 13, 2024

 • 6.
 Give a Damn

-• Unreleased Live EP (2001)
+• Unreleased Live Album (2001) - Download Here.

 SUMMARY: Little More Than You initially grew as a four-piece (Joey, Martin, Flavel, Adam) out of Speckled Foam at the end of 1999/beginning of 2000, with Martin playing guitar and Adam playing drums.
 Martin and Adam swapped instruments after about 6 other guitarists were audtioned and then the band accumulated members until the point where they could round out their 3-piece horn section as a fully-fledged '90s style ska-punk band.
 The band quickly became one of the most popular Penrith acts at the time, with some of their performance at the Grounded Festival broadcast on Channel V.

 Sometime around the beginning of 2002, Joey left to join Unpaid Debt.
-He was replaced by a new singer, Scott Pierce, for about six months before the band folded due to a range of conflicting commitments (band members doing their HSC exams or moving on to other styles of music).
+He was replaced by a new singer, Scott Pierce, for about four months before the band folded due to a range of conflicting commitments (band members doing their HSC exams or moving on to other styles of music).

 SHOWS: